Getting Started on the Internet: Searching the Web Is as Easy as ABC

 Getting Started on the Internet Icon

-Today, references to Payton's (and her students'!)
-Web pages can be found all over the Internet.
-But even cooler is the fact that Payton is a first grade teacher!
-She's a firm believer in kids' -- even first grade kids' -- abilities to learn to surf, and an even firmer believer in using the Internet as a teaching tool.
+Tammy Payton is a first-grade teacher at Loogootee Elementary West in Loogootee, IN.
+She's a firm believer in kids' -- even first-grade kids' -- abilities to learn to surf, and an even firmer believer in using the Internet as a teaching tool.

 A couple years ago, Payton created a special summer project for kids about to enter first grade.
 The project, called "Surfing for ABCs," is a model of Internet learning at its best.
 Kids involved in the project learned to surf safely -- and much, much more.